smilofoundation/SmiloWallet-extension/SMILO_README.md

 ### Plugin changes

+#### ./app/manifest.json

+Changed manifest so the store listing shows the correct information.

 #### ./app/scripts/controllers/blacklist.js

 Apart from the official blacklist maintained by MetaMask we've also included our own custom blacklist.
 This blacklist can be found [here](https://github.com/Smilo-platform/SmiloWallet-extension/blob/develop/app/phishing-config.json).